May It Be: Critical reception and awards

 "May It Be" was nominated for the 2002 Academy Award for Best Original Song, but lost to Randy Newman's "If I Didn't Have You" from Monsters, Inc., sung by John Goodman and Billy Crystal.
 It won the Las Vegas Film Critics Society Award for Best Song and the 2002 Critics' Choice Movie Award for Best Song.
 It was nominated for the 2002 Golden Globe Award for Best Original Song, but lost to "Until" from Kate & Leopold.
 The song received a 2003 Grammy Award nomination for Best Song Written for Visual Media.

 Enya performed her song at the Academy Awards on 24 March 2002.
 She was "absolutely" excited about the performance.
 For her it was the "first time to be nominated, and to get to perform, it's just wonderful, absolutely wonderful."

 Release

-Enya's "May It Be" has been featured on various albums.
+Enya's "May It Be" has been included on various albums.
 On 20 November 2001, it was released on The Lord of the Rings: The Fellowship of the Ring soundtrack, along with composer Howard Shore's original score "The Road Goes Ever On (Part 2)".
 It also came out as a single in Europe on 10 December 2001 and in the United Kingdom on 21 January 2002.
 "May It Be" entered the German Singles Chart at number one.
 It was Enya's second consecutive single to do so, following her song "Only Time".
 In 2005, it was released as part of the compilation The Lord of the Rings: The Fellowship of the Ring: The Complete Recordings.
 This time, the version of the song was identical as featured in the movie's ending titles.
 Enya also included the song on her 2009 album, The Very Best of Enya.